 Building Codes.
-The most recent version of the California Building Standards Code, found in California Code of Regulations, Title 24, together with local amendments, if any, adopted by the Board.
+Those codes The most recent version of the California Building Standards Code, found in California Code of Regulations, Title 24, together with local amendments, if any, regulating construction standards that are currently in use by the County, as adopted by the Board.